DeerHide/jira-toolkit/README.md

 ## Output

+The tool can generate output in multiple formats:

+- **Direct Jira Import**: Issues are created directly in Jira Cloud (with `--cloud` flag)
-The tool generates a formatted CSV file in the same directory as your input file, ready for import into Jira.
+- **CSV Export**: A formatted CSV file ready for manual Jira import
+- **Excel Reports**: Processing reports with metadata written back to Excel files

 ## Configuration